TriangleDataCenter/Triangle-GB/README.md

    pip install bilby nessai-bilby
    ```

+# What's in the examples
+- Waveform modeling in both time and frequency domains;
+- Rapid search of GB signals using $\mathcal{F}$-statistics and maximum likelihood estimation;
+- Posterior inference of GB signals with nested sampling;
+- Application on both **Taiji Data Challenge II** and **LISA Data Challenge**.

 # References
 - [The TDC II paper](https://arxiv.org/abs/2505.16500).
 - [The fast GB response model for arbitray orbit and TDI (in preparation)](???)